You have rights as a victim of crime

 Watch this video for information on your rights as outlined in the Charter of Victims’ Rights.

-You can also make a complaint about our service if you feel we are not meeting your expectations.
-This is different to your rights under legislation, but you do have the right to make a complaint at any time.
+You can also make a complaint, at any time, about our service if you feel we are not meeting your expectations or we have not upheld your rights.
 Our Client Charter has more information about this process which you can find here.